The Robber (novel)

 The Robber (Die Räuber) is a novel by the Swiss writer Robert Walser, written in 1925 and published posthumously in 1972.
 It is about an idle and maladjusted man who appears to have commissioned the novel's narrator to write about his life in Bern and failures with women.
 The text is full of digressions with little relation to the plot.

+Background

-It was one of the manuscripts Walser wrote in a miniature script, a smaller variation of Kurrent, which were found after his death.
+The novel was one of the manuscripts Walser wrote in a miniature abbreviation-coded script, a smaller variation of Kurrent, which were found after his death.
 The entire novel was written on 24 manuscript pages.
 The Robber was found untitled and is assumed to never have been intended for publication by its author.
 It was first transcribed and published by Jochen Greven.

+The story includes several mentions of Walther Rathenau, a minister of Weimar Germany and an acquaintance of Walser, which caused Susan Bernofsky to date the novel's composition to 1922.
+Walser discusses Rathenau's assassination multiple times in the story and at one point to Rathanau being "properly avenged."

+Style and Themes

+Scholar S. Frederick analyzed the novel's style in a broader study on digressions in European literature:

+The apparent story in Walser’s work is [...] lost in a barrage of [...] narratorial reflection or abandoned [in] thematic promiscuity. [...]
+The Robber is one of the most outrageously eccentric and utterly aberrant artifacts of modernism, a cultural phenomenon already famous for its celebration of [...] the unconventional. [...]

+It skirts the boundaries of its own form, moving forward without ever really progressing, almost succumbing to its own digressive mania.
+The Robber is a work of nearly unrelenting asides, a novel that sacrifices story in its onslaught of hesitations, prolepses, deliberations, non sequiturs, meta-commentary, retractions, contradictions, exhausting inattentiveness, apologies and a seemingly limitless supply of other dilatory tactics.